 Procedures for the fire drills are announced in advance to the campus community via campus notices, email messages, and website postings.
 Building chairs and floor captains are offered pre-event training to ensure they can safely direct campus occupants to emergency exits and ways of egress.
 Drills are conducted for individual buildings.
-In 2021, campus-wide fire drills resumed in the wake of COVID-19.
-Fire drills were conducted during the weeks of Sept.
-13 and 20, 2021 at the Milwaukee, Washington County, and Waukesha campuses.
+In 2022, campus-wide fire drills were conducted during the weeks of Sept.
+19th and 26th at the Milwaukee, Washington County, and Waukesha campuses.
 Fire drills occur at designated times, and the average evacuation time is 5 minutes per building.
 The drill consists of the fire alarm being activated and individuals evacuating.
 Floor captains ensure individuals in their areas evacuate and know where to go as well as that evacuees are the proper distance from the building.
-Building chairs make an "all clear" announcement when the drill is complete.
-As with tornado and shelter-inplace drills, floor captains, building chairs, and US&A staff provide feedback on specific drill actions via a fire drill response form and based on their observations.
+US&A makes an "all clear" announcement when the drill is complete.
+As with tornado and shelter-in-place drills, floor captains, building chairs, and US&A staff provide feedback on specific drill actions via a fire drill response form and based on their observations.
 US&A compiles the feedback, determines where corrective action is needed, and notifies responsible departments of the need for any corrective action.
-US&A follows up on corrective actions and works with departments to determine best solutions to any reported issues.
+US&A follows up on corrective actions and works with departments to determine the best solutions to any reported issues.
 A summary report documenting the drill and corrective actions is sent to University of Wisconsin System Office of Risk Management.